 This investigation can be performed before or after you snake the drain.
 Because a home’s complex system of drainpipes requires an ample supply of air in order to prevent air locks in the pipes, a clog in the vent stack could be restricting airflow and causing the gurgle.

 Checking and clearing the vent stack requires getting on the roof, so if you’re not completely comfortable with that, be safe and call the pros.
 If you want to check the vent stack yourself, you’ll need a strong flashlight, a thin rope, duct tape, and a garden hose.
 Tie and then duct tape a powerful, narrow flashlight to the end of a rope, turn it on, and insert it into the uncapped pipe that exits through the top of the roof.
 If a clog is within eight to 10 feet of the top of the pipe, you’ll often be able to see it.

 Vent clogs are often caused by leaves and debris, or even the carcass of a small animal that got stuck in the pipe.
 If the clog is within a few feet of the top of the pipe, you may be able to remove it with a straightened-out wire coat hanger.
 Deeper clogs can often be removed by running water from a garden hose in the pipe, which can dislodge the clog, washing it down the pipe and out through the sewer.

-Call the plumber if your toilet gurgles despite these best efforts.
+Call the plumber if your toilet bubbles despite these best efforts.

 If the troubleshooting methods above failed to keep the toilet from gurgling and bubbling, it’s time to call the plumber.
 Plumbers have specialized equipment, such as mini cameras that drop into vent stacks for a close-up look at clogs and powerful sewer augers that can chop right through tree roots potentially clogging your main sewer line.
-There’s also a slim chance that the main sewer line in your yard has broken or collapsed, requiring excavation and professional repairs could be necessary.
+There’s also a slim chance that the main sewer line in your yard has broken or collapsed, in which case excavation and professional repairs might be necessary.